shaystevens/INFO201-assignments/milestone1/milestone1.md

 </tr>
 <tr>
 <td>Virtual stack</td>
-<td>The website must allow customers to flick through a virtual stack of albums.</td>
+<td>The website must allow customers to flick through a virtual stack of albums.
+The client suggested they wanted to recreate an "old-school record store vibe" and said it would be great if a virtual stack of album covers were implemented</td>
 <td>Usability</td>
 </tr>
 <tr>
 <td>Security</td>
-<td>The website must be secure, specifically the payment details so malicious indviduals do not compromise user/business private information</td>
+<td>The website must be secure, specifically the payment details so malicious indviduals do not compromise user/business private information.
+The client suggested to use a credit card or PayPal as a payment system, obviously these methods need to be secure so customers information isn't stolen</td>
 <td>Reliability</td>
 </tr>
 <tr>
 <td>Item sort</td>
-<td>User's must be able to sort items by relevance, artist etc.</td>
+<td>User's must be able to sort items by relevance, artist etc. The client suggested that sorting by relevance will work for most cases</td>
 <td>Usability</td>
 </tr>
 <tr>
 <td>Website accesibility</td>
-<td>Users from Australia and New Zealand must be able to access the website and there will be different features for each country for example .com.au/.co.nz</td>
+<td>Users from Australia and New Zealand must be able to access the website and there will be different features for each country for example .com.au/.co.nz.
+The client suggested they wanted this and to use the same system for both countries</td>
 <td>Supportability</td>
 </tr>
 </table>